Mandatory Monday Funny Memes of the Week 10-14-2019

 It’s Monday again and we’re sure you’re feeling just like us when we remember the glory that was the weekend.
 The march to the next weekend is an arduous one we take on as a routine, but that doesn’t make it any easier.
 You know what does make it easier?
 Memes, that’s what.
 The best ones of the week are here to brighten up your early week blues, so strap up and let’s get galloping to Friday by getting our scroll on.

-Mandatory: Tweets of the Week
+Practically mandatory: The Funniest Tweets of the Week

 1/26 2/26 3/26 4/26 5/26 6/26 7/26 8/26 9/26 10/26 11/26 12/26 13/26 14/26 15/26 16/26 17/26 18/26 19/26 20/26 21/26 22/26 23/26 24/26 25/26 26/26

-One last thing: Mandatory GIFs of the Week
+One last thing: Mandatory Funny GIFs of the Week

 Follow Mandatory on Facebook, Twitter, and Instagram.